nobleman97/Cloud_DevOps-projects/bincom/README.md

 # Prestashop E-commerce Shop Deployment

-PrestaShop is an Open Source e-commerce web application, committed to providing the best shopping cart experience for both merchants and customers.
+PrestaShop is an Open Source e-commerce web application.
+It is committed to providing the best shopping cart experience for both merchants and customers.
 It is written in PHP, is highly customizable, supports all the major payment services, is translated in many languages and localized for many countries, has a fully responsive design (both front and back office), etc.

 This documentation will walk you through automating the deployment of Prestashop to AWS Using Terraform and Ansible.